 Manual for the Use of the General Court

 First issued in the early 19th century, this publication includes facts and figures about Massachusetts.
-It provides lists of cities and towns with their legislative district and respective Representative and Senator.
+It provides lists of cities and towns with their legislative district and respective representative and senator.
 This resource is particularly useful for determining who served in a particular district or municipality.
 It also lists members of legislative committees, governor’s staff, judges, and county officials, as well as historical lists of justices, governors, senators, and other major office holders.

 Published between 1767 and 1878 under several names, the Massachusetts Registers are early almanacs and include lists of county and state officials, lawyers, sheriffs, churches and ministers.
-These volumes are available in the Library’s Special Collections Department.

 Legislative Photograph Collection

-Available in the Library’s Special Collections Department, this collection contains albums and loose photographs of legislators and officers of the General Court from the mid-19th to early 20th centuries.
+Available in the Library’s Special Collections department, this collection contains albums and loose photographs of legislators and officers of the General Court from the mid-19th to early 20th centuries.

 Legislative Biographical File